LetsDNS/letsdns/docs/source/config.rst

   certificates as you need, limited only by available disk space and memory.

+  Note that LetsDNS automatically deduplicates TLSA records, which implies that the number of records created may be lower than the number of cert_ID_path entries in your configuration.

 - domain = *example.com*

   Fully qualified name of the domain or subdomain to be operated on.